Advocacy & Child Safety

 Advocacy in Action

-MAGIC supports the Supplemental Nutrition Assistance Program (SNAP) and related legislation, such as increasing the allocation for the Pennsylvania Agricultural Surplus System (PASS) in continued efforts to feed those in the greatest need – with a particular focus on children, families, and college students.
+MAGIC supports the Supplemental Nutrition Assistance Program (SNAP) and related legislation, such as the Restoring Food Security for American Families and Farmers Act of 2025, in continued efforts to provide healthy food to those in the greatest need – with a particular focus on children, families, and college students.

 MAGIC is a PA LeadFree Promise Project Coalition member, working to change legislation for testing, care, and remediation of lead poisoning in children.